 Healthcare Profession Students:

-Consistent with the Interim Final Rule published by the Centers for Medicare and Medicaid Services (CMS) on November 5, 2021, applicable executive orders, and clinical site policies, all Richland students and faculty who attend clinical experiences must be vaccinated against COVID-19 or have an approved medical or religious exemption.
+Consistent with the Interim Final Rule published by the Centers for Medicare and Medicaid Services (CMS) (Revised OCT 26, 2022), applicable executive orders, and clinical site policies, all Richland students and faculty who attend clinical experiences must be vaccinated against COVID-19 or have an approved medical or religious exemption.
 Individuals not compliant CANNOT participate in clinical experiences.

 Health Profession students will continue to have additional requirements in regards to COVID (and other vaccines).
 RCC continues to follow federal, state, and local regulations in regards to stopping the spread of COVID-19.
 Students who wish to seek an exemption for the COVID-19 vaccine must complete a form for either Religious or Medical Exemption (forms below).
 Please complete the form, answer all questions, sign, and return to firstname.lastname@example.org or return in person to SHIELD Testing Center during regular testing hours.